 Rhode Island Laws on Service Dogs and Emotional Support Animals

-Rhode Islanders have right to have service animals or "personal assistance dogs" in housing and public places.
+Rhode Islanders can have service dogs or "personal assistance animals" in public places and housing.

 What Counts as a Public Accommodation in Rhode Island?

-Under Rhode Island's human rights law, public accommodations must allow you to be accompanied by your personal assistance animal.
-A personal assistance animal is a dog that has been trained (or is in the process of being trained) as a:
+In Rhode Island, public accommodations must allow you to be accompanied by your service animal (also called a personal assistance animal).
+Under the state's Civil Rights Law, a service animal is a dog that has been (or is being) trained as:

-• guide dog specially trained to aid a particular person who is blind or visually impaired
+• a guide dog specially trained to aid a particular person who is blind or visually impaired

-Under the ADA, a service animal is a dog or miniature horse that has been trained to perform disability-related tasks for the benefit of a person with a disability.
+Under the ADA, a service animal is a dog or miniature horse that's trained to perform disability-related tasks for the benefit of a person with a disability.
+(28 C.F.R. § 36.104.)
 In addition to guide dogs and hearing dogs, here are some examples of service animals that must be allowed into public accommodations under the ADA:

 • psychiatric service animals, which help their handlers manage mental and emotional disabilities by, for example, interrupting self-harming behaviors, reminding handlers to take medication, checking spaces for intruders, or providing calming pressure during anxiety or panic attacks